SaiMudigonda/CSV-Merger/README.md

-# This is a simple CSV merger tool that merges multiple CSV files that are present fixture directory.
+# This is a simple CSV merger tool that merges multiple CSV files that are present in fixture directory.

 # Assumptions
 1. All input files contains unique columns.